 <div> with the class

 container.
 By default, containers have a padding.
 This is usually desirable, but not in this specific situation.
-With the padding in place the contents of our inner grid will appear off-set from the content contained in the outer grid, and we don’t want that.
-We can very easily remove the un-wanted padding by adding the Bootstrap utility class
+With the padding in place the contents of our inner grid will appear offset from the content contained in the outer grid.
+We don’t want that.
+We can very easily remove the unwanted padding by adding the Bootstrap utility class

 p-0 to the inner container.